aivaraleksiev/1brc/README.md

    - This approach isn't used here to stay within the challenge constraints, but it's an interesting idea to explore separately.

 ## Performance Benchmark
+The original challenge was based on a machine with 32 threads.<br>

-Benchmarks were run on a laptop CPU with 4 cores / 8 threads.
-The original challenge was based on a machine with 32 threads.
+Benchmarks were run on i7-1185G7 CPU with 4 cores / 8 threads.

 | Rows       | 100 Million | 250 Million | 500 Million | 1 Billion |
 |------------|-------------|-------------|-------------|-----------|